 Impact Venture Ideas set to reduce Co2 emissions

 1st year estimated savings for two business units in APAC

 Because the APAC business region spans multiple operating companies in different countries, here are different strategic imperatives that need to be addressed.The innovation team needed to understand where to prioritize and execute their initiatives based on a mandate from the board of directors.
 They were expected to minimize the energy costs of running complex facilities through the use of intelligent energy management practices.

-Some of the board of directors’ concerns were creating new propositions that could tap into new markets, diversify the product range and differentiate from competitors.
-Rainmaking was chosen to find solutions to these challenges..
+Some of the board of directors’ priorities were to create new propositions that could tap into new markets, diversify the product range, and differentiate from competitors.
+Rainmaking, the global innovation group Finnovista is part of, was chosen to find solutions to these challenges.

-For 3 months, Rainmaking conducted deep diligence into the emerging business model and technology innovation causing value shifts in power generation, retail and facilities management.
-The team analysed the actual and expected impact of emerging, later-stage startups, along with prevailing macro-trends in the industry.
+For 3 months, we conducted deep diligence into the emerging business model and technological innovation in power generation, retail, and facilities management.
+The team analyzed the actual and expected impact of both emerging and later-stage startups as well as prevailing macro-trends in the industry.

 The result of this extensive research gave rise to crucial data-backed insights that allowed Rainmaking and Engie to craft an Innovation Thesis and identify opportunities for the APAC region that would seek to capture value in the future.

 Value created through our Startups Pilot Programs